-Particle identification is achieved by the use of the momentum measurement obtained with the tracking through two TPCs with a dipole magnet in between and the data from the time of flight arrays located behind the tracking detectors.
+Particle identification is achieved by the use of the momentum measurement obtained with the tracking through two TPCs with a dipole magnet in between and the data from the TOF arrays located behind the tracking detectors.
 As noted above, the particle identification is dependent upon an accurate determination of the collision vertex.

-Figure 30 presents an example of the measured Time-of-Flight versus momentum of positively charged particles from Au+Au reactions at 200 GeV/u obtained in the MRS during the 2001 run.
-Pions and kaons are clearly resolved up to 2.2 GeV/c and kaons and protons
+Fig. 30 presents an example of the measured TOF versus momentum of positively charged particles from Au+Au reactions at 200 GeV/u obtained in the MRS during the 2001 run.
+Pions and kaons are clearly resolved up to 2.2 GeV/c and kaons and protons up to 3.5 GeV/c.